LuisDelRisco05/LuisDelRisco05/README.md

 ### Hi there 👋

-_I'm a Frontend web developer, I'm Colombian, passionate about learning and teaching._
+_I'm a Frontend web developer, I'm Colombian, passionate about learning and to work as a team._

 :zap:Skills
 ======